 When you go to apply for a Governor’s pardon, you must first make sure that you meet all eligibility requirements.
 If you were convicted of a felony or a sex offense misdemeanor listed in §290 of the state’s Penal Code you will qualify if have been discharged from custody and have completed your parole or probation.
 Also, you must not have been convicted of another charge since you were released and you must have lived in California for five years before you file the petition.

 Once you are sure that you qualify, you can begin the application process by first petitioning for a Certificate of Rehabilitation.
 This petition can be turned into your local superior court.
 You will find this document at the court clerk’s office, the probation department or a public defender’s office.
 You must also be sure to notify your county’s district attorney and the DA of any other county in which the conviction was made.
-In this notice, you must include any and all crimes that you want covered.
+In this notice, you must include any and all crimes that you want to be covered.
 You will then have a hearing that will decide whether or not rehabilitation has been obtained.
 Once this is decided upon and the CR is granted, a copy will be sent to the Governor as an application for pardon.

 If you cannot apply for a Certificate of Rehabilitation, do not worry.
 There is another path you can take to receive this pardon.
 This is called a traditional pardon.
 This procedure is used by individuals who are not California residents but were convicted of a felony in the state.
 It is also used by individuals who committed a sex offense that disqualifies them from the CR.
 If you choose to take this path you must fill out the Application for Clemency.
-You can get ahold of this document by directly writing to the Governor’s Office; you can turn it in to the same office.
+You can get ahold of this document by directly writing to the Governor’s Office; you can turn it into the same office.
 You must also send the DA a Notice of Intention to Apply for a Traditional Pardon.

 The Los Angeles criminal defense attorneys at Okabe & Haushalter are ready to fight to tooth and nail for you.
 You have most likely heard of our firm from our television appearances, newspaper articles and other media from the national and international covered cases we have handled.